What does spring smell like?

 Fresh and Floral

-But we are talking here about all blossoms, that carry a sweet, fresh, green smell that can be almost imperceptible!
+In perfumery, when we say blossom, we are referring to all blossoms that carry a sweet, fresh, green smell that can be almost imperceptible.
 Fresh and abstract floral ingredients such as Hedione, Lilial or Florosa will give you an impression of dewy fresh petals.